panosc-eu/harvest-api/README.md

 ## Capabilities

 Supports `Identify`, `ListMetadataFormats`, `GetRecord`, `ListIdentifiers` and `ListRecords`.
-The optional `from` and `until` arguments are supported for selective harvesting with `YYYY-MM-DDThh:mm:ssZ` granularity.  `ListSets` is not supported.
+The optional `from` and `until` arguments are supported for selective harvesting with `YYYY-MM-DDThh:mm:ssZ` granularity.  `ListSets` is supported for OpenAIRE.

 ## Runtime configuration